GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/abilities-and-effects.md

 4.3.
 If an ability that affects both players can be resolved simultaneously, resolve the ability simultaneously.
 Otherwise, the player that controls the card with the ability can choose the order in which each player is affected by the ability.

 ## 5. Timing and Triggers
 5.1.
 A triggered ability is considered to resolve during the same turn or game step that it was triggered.
+For more information on turn structure, see the [Turn Structure](turn-structure.md) section.

 5.2.
 Resolving a triggered ability is not the same as taking an action.
 A player can resolve a triggered ability outside of their turn.